everisplex/everisplex.github.io/_articles/sdk.md

 <h3>5.2 sendMsg Method(deprecated)</h3>

-The main objective of this method is to send a message containing an image data to Plex platform.
+The main objective of this method is to send a message containing an image data to everis Plex Platform.
 The img parameter should be a base64-encoded image.

 ```
 (async) sendMsg(img)
 ```

-Send an image <strong>(img)</strong> to Plex Platform.
+Send an image <strong>(img)</strong> to everis Plex Platform.

 <strong>Parameters:</strong>